 You cannot enrol in this unit as well as the following:

-Off-Campus only; on-line 1-hour weekly lectures, on-line weekly learning modules; on-line weekly discussion forum; no tutorials.
+Off-Campus only: On-line weekly learning modules; on-line weekly discussion forum; no tutorials.

 |Timetable||View the lecture timetable | View the full unit timetable|